 If you receive a text message that appears to be from CIBC with any requests to you send personal information, do not respond to it.
 Instead forward it to firstname.lastname@example.org.

-At CIBC, we go to great lengths to protect your personal information and ensure CIBC Online Banking is secure.
-If you ever doubt the legitimacy of any email or text message claiming to originate from CIBC, please call CIBC Online Banking at 1-888-872-2422.
+At CIBC, we go to great lengths to protect your personal information and ensure CIBC Online Banking® is secure.
+If you ever doubt the legitimacy of any email or text message claiming to originate from CIBC, call CIBC Online Banking at 1-888-872-2422.

 CIBC email and text message best practices

-- Solicited messages that respond to customer requests
+- Solicited messages that respond to client's requests

-- Online Banking alerts that customers have subscribed to Welcome messages
+- Online banking alerts that clients have subscribed to

 - Messages that have live links to other CIBC marketing content, but only written URLs (non-live links) to a website